zhoutengye/NNMOF/cases/Initial-Guess/readme.md

 - If other cases is to be done, it would be similar with Zalesak

-- There are not a lot of data to deal with, so the cpu time are simpled obtaiend from the print-screen
+- There are not a lot of data to deal with, so the cpu time are simpled obtaiend from the print-screen.